vrrvg/vrrvg.github.io/README.md

-# aitechvfc.github.io
+# vrrvg.github.io
-A website for workshop "AI Technology for Visual Fashion Computing"
+A website for Visual-relevant Relationships dataset